0xbe1/messari-defi-challenge/README.md

 GraphQL playground: https://thegraph.com/hosted-service/subgraph/uniswap/uniswap-v3

-## Example
+## So, how to get the data?

+According to the writeup:

-For liquidity pool ID: 0x8ad599c3a0ff1de082011efddc58f1908eb6e6d8 (USDC/ETH), **US$356,129** in trading fees were collected on 16th March 2022.
+> For liquidity pool ID: 0x8ad599c3a0ff1de082011efddc58f1908eb6e6d8 (USDC/ETH), **US$356,129** in trading fees were collected on 16th March 2022.
+>

-Based on the total liquidity in the pool of US$391,636,206, this means that liquidity providers get to earn US$0.00090934 for every US$1 deposited into the pool.
+> Based on the total liquidity in the pool of US$391,636,206, this means that liquidity providers get to earn US$0.00090934 for every US$1 deposited into the pool.

 To fetch example data: